hanwenNorthE/Hanwen-Guo-Xin-Jiang-Chung-Ang-Tsao-Project3/README.md

 # How to use this password manager?
-Please go to https://hermann-guo-passwordmanager.onrender.com/pwmanager, You can either sign up for a new user account, or use our test account (username:aaa, password: 123456) Sometime the Render.com may get slower since we are using the free account, please reload, logout and re-sign in to your testing account.
+Please go to https://hermann-guo-passwordmanager.onrender.com/pwmanager, You can either sign up for a new user account, or use our test account (username:test01, password: 123456) Sometime the Render.com may get slower since we are using the free account, please reload, logout and re-sign in to your testing account.

 # Write Up